area map calendar

 In the 1980s and 1990s, as manufacturing slowly dissipated throughout the United States, the Flats transformed itself into an entertainment destination.
 With the highest concentration of bars in the Midwest, the Flats quickly achieved a party-animal status.

 But the revelry became a nuisance, which led to health & safety inspectors cracking down on the nightly madness.
 Soon, the neon signs were replaced with boarded-up windows, while the booming nightclubs became vacant lots.
-The East Bank of the Flats went dark, abandoned.
+The East Bank of the Flats went dark.

 From Grit to Game On